jwd83/VCR/README.md

 ## TODO
 * perhaps depricate filesystem operation.
+  * this woudl save a decent amount of codespace and cleanup the php and python a bit
 * ~~change daemon to replace into/delete instead of dumping/recreating the table~~
 * improve the performance of the new filesystem monitor
 * update .conf notes based on new XAMPP setup